sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pulling-down-github-maven-library/README.md

    mvn -s settings.xml clean install
 ```

 You should now be able to build the Dockerfile with your custom `settings.xml` file.
-For reference on how this is all working you can checkout the https://github.com/sonamsamdupkhangsar/jwt-rest-service
+For reference on how this is all working you can checkout my [jwt-rest-service](https://github.com/sonamsamdupkhangsar/jwt-rest-service).